19 min read

 Visa TypePurposeDurationEmployer Sponsorship RequiredPath to Green CardBest For

-EB-1APermanent residencePermanentNo (self-petition)N/A – is green cardIndividuals at the top of their field that can demonstrate extraordinary ability
+EB-1APermanent residencePermanentNo (self-petition)N/A – is green cardIndividuals at the top of their field who can demonstrate extraordinary ability

 EB-2 NIWPermanent residencePermanentNo (self-petition)N/A – is green cardAdvanced professionals serving U.S. interests